orb-lang/espalier/doc/md/phrase.md

 # Phrase

-This is a string builder class.
+This is a string builder class\.

-It is [heritable](httk://), may be concatenated with either a string or itself, and will eventually implement the full string library as method calls.
+It is [heritable](httk://), may be concatenated with either a string or itself, and will eventually implement the full string library as method calls\.

-I use a definite string building paradigm for which the Phrase class is a drop-in replacement.
+I use a definite string building paradigm for which the Phrase class is a drop\-in replacement\.

-The base Phrase class is mutable.
-Concatenating strings will add to the array portion of the Phrase, while catting another Phrase will combine the two into a new Phrase.
-This means in normal use, once a Phrase is added to another Phrase, it will stay put.
+The base Phrase class is mutable\.
+Concatenating strings will add to the array portion of the Phrase, while catting another Phrase will combine the two into a new Phrase\.
+This means in normal use, once a Phrase is added to another Phrase, it will stay put\.

-Specifically, Phrases are mutable until they are concatenated to another Phrase.
+Specifically, Phrases are mutable until they are concatenated to another Phrase\.
-At that point they are interned, any attempt to concatenate will spill the contents into a new Phrase.
+At that point they are interned, any attempt to concatenate will spill the contents into a new Phrase\.

-I thought, let's call it 'spill', rather than abbreviate Copy on Concat.
+I thought, let's call it 'spill', rather than abbreviate Copy on Concat\.

-### Phrase is string-like
+### Phrase is string\-like

-It may be concatenated with strings at any point, and the result will be a Phrase.
+It may be concatenated with strings at any point, and the result will be a Phrase\.

-It will render the same string you would expect any time ``tostring`` is triggered.
+It will render the same string you would expect any time `tostring` is triggered\.

-### Phrase is not entirely string-like
+### Phrase is not entirely string\-like

-We have a field ``phrase.len`` that tells you what ``#tostring(phrase)`` would be.
+We have a field `phrase.len` that tells you what `#tostring(phrase)` would be\.
-``#phrase`` is the number of fragments in the array portion of the phrase.
+`#phrase` is the number of fragments in the array portion of the phrase\.

-We use ``#Phrase`` all the time for iteration, so we don't want to block it.
+We use `#Phrase` all the time for iteration, so we don't want to block it\.

 ## Phrase is contagious

-Phrases, by design, subsume strings any time they are concatenated.
-This will tend to cause failure when handed to things like the string library.
+Phrases, by design, subsume strings any time they are concatenated\.
+This will tend to cause failure when handed to things like the string library\.

-Better to write a Phrase-native substitute unless it's an endpoint like ``write``.
-The combination of interned immutable strings and pervasing tabling over concatenation is powerful and fast in Lua.
+Better to write a Phrase\-native substitute unless it's an endpoint like `write`\.
+The combination of interned immutable strings and pervasing tabling over concatenation is powerful and fast in Lua\.

-It's ok to just call ``tostring`` and be done.
+It's ok to just call `tostring` and be done\.

-## Phrase is (relatively) primitive
+## Phrase is \(relatively\) primitive

-It provides concatenation, ``tostring``, and a length field ``len`` separate from ``#``.
-It has ``it`` and ``idEst``, the latter particularly useful to avoid repetitive importing of the class.
+It provides concatenation, `tostring`, and a length field `len` separate from `#`\.
+It has `it` and `idEst`, the latter particularly useful to avoid repetitive importing of the class\.

-In particular, and on purpose, Phrase makes no effort to balance its binary structure.
-This way, sensible, ordinary use of Phrase will preserve the tree structure of the DAG being transduced.
+In particular, and on purpose, Phrase makes no effort to balance its binary structure\.
+This way, sensible, ordinary use of Phrase will preserve the tree structure of the DAG being transduced\.

-The typical grammar is of the form `` a : b* EOF / Err, b: c c*``, which will naturally take a head-weighted form.
+The typical grammar is of the form ` a : b* EOF / Err, b: c c*`, which will naturally take a head\-weighted form\.

-It is a trivial log-log operation to bring a Phrase into balance if that is desireable.
+It is a trivial log\-log operation to bring a Phrase into balance if that is desireable\.

 ### Roadmap

-I would like to add ``Phrase:ffind(str)``, for fast find.
-This only works if the ``str`` is a literal fragment somewhere in the phrase.
+I would like to add `Phrase:ffind(str)`, for fast find\.
+This only works if the `str` is a literal fragment somewhere in the phrase\.

-More enhancements of that nature should be in an extended class.
-Think gsub with the full power of lpeg instead of the quirky pattern syntax I can never remember.
+More enhancements of that nature should be in an extended class\.
+Think gsub with the full power of lpeg instead of the quirky pattern syntax I can never remember\.

-Also, one premise of Phrase is that it's encoding-unaware.
-I'd like to add to it by calculating the codepoints and adding a "ulen" field, but don't want to pay the cost for the base class, since Node in particular counts on grammars to be correct about the bytes they want to consume.
+Also, one premise of Phrase is that it's encoding\-unaware\.
+I'd like to add to it by calculating the codepoints and adding a "ulen" field, but don't want to pay the cost for the base class, since Node in particular counts on grammars to be correct about the bytes they want to consume\.

-The language interface of lpeg emphasises text, as it should, but Lua strings are eight-bit clean and commonly enough used to intern userdata and query it.
+The language interface of lpeg emphasises text, as it should, but Lua strings are eight\-bit clean and commonly enough used to intern userdata and query it\.

-Phrase can actually be used as-is to build up rope-like binary data, if that ever comes in handy.
-I'd want a different ``idEst`` to not puke all over my terminal by accident.
+Phrase can actually be used as\-is to build up rope\-like binary data, if that ever comes in handy\.
+I'd want a different `idEst` to not puke all over my terminal by accident\.

-Speaking of rope-like, Phrase will have better performance in environments where it is more 'bushy'.
+Speaking of rope\-like, Phrase will have better performance in environments where it is more 'bushy'\.

 ```lua
 local init, new